Opioid Withdrawal Timeline, Symptoms & Detox

 The psychological and medical care of those patients experiencing symptoms of opioid withdrawal is known as withdrawal management.
 Unfortunately, trying to quit without outside help is extremely difficult.
-Those who try to kick the habit on their own are much more likely to relapse and fall back into substance use disorder.
+Those who try to kick the habit on their own are much more likely to relapse.
 On the other hand, getting management can reduce discomfort and be much safer.
 Plus the user will be establishing a relationship with a professional who could help during the next phase of maintaining sobriety.

 Those people experiencing symptoms should have separate spaces.
 Workers on hand can help with complications and monitor the patient as they go through symptoms.
 Blood pressure, heart rate, and breathing are all important facets of overall health while enduring withdrawal.

 Those going through withdrawal should consider utilizing calming practices such as meditation.
 They should by no means be forced to participate in physical exercise.
 Such activity can prolong the withdrawal and cause the symptoms to get worse.
-While in withdrawal, many people experience fear or anxiety.
-Factual, accurate, realistic information about drugs and withdrawal should be presented to help allay feelings of being scared or anxious.
+Many people experience fear or anxiety wile in withdrawal.
+Factual information about drugs and withdrawal should be presented to help allay feelings of being scared or anxious.

 Opioid Withdrawal Syndrome

-Opioid withdrawal syndrome is life-threatening condition that results from addiction.
-There is no diagnostic test to establish withdrawal syndrome, but urine is taken so that a toxicology expert can rule out other drugs, either alone or in combinations.
+Opioid withdrawal syndrome is a life-threatening condition that results from addiction.
+There is no diagnostic test to establish withdrawal syndrome.
+Instead, urine is taken so that a toxicology expert can rule out other drugs, either alone or in combinations.
 Urine tests can show heroin, morphine, oxycodone, propoxyphene, and codeine.